aws-amplify/docs/js/interactions.md

 />
 ```

-By default, the ChatBot will allow for both voice and text interaction.
-You can turn off text interaction by passing prop `textEnabled={false}` or you can turn off voice interaction by passing prop `voiceEnabled={false}`.
+By default, the ChatBot will allow for only text interaction.
+You can turn off text interaction by passing prop `textEnabled={false}` or you can turn on voice interaction by passing prop `voiceEnabled={true}`.
 You should not disable both; this will cause no user inputs to be available.

 The `conversationModeOn` props turns continuous conversation cycle mode on/off for voice interaction.
 In continuous conversation mode, the user will only have to click the microphone button once to complete a chatbot conversation.
 This means that the component will detect when the user is done speaking to stop recording, and then send data to interactions provider, and then start recording again when a response is received from the interactions provider.
 The cycle will stop when the conversation is finished.